IKEA tests selling through third party for the first time, on Tmall in China

 STOCKHOLM: IKEA on Tuesday started selling its products on Alibaba's Chinese e-commerce platform Tmall, the first time the world's biggest furniture retailer has sold through a third party in its 77-year history.

-The move is aimed at reaching more shoppers in a country where shoppers to a larger extent than elsewhere favor multi-brand online platforms.
+The move is aimed at reaching more shoppers in a country where shoppers to a larger extent than elsewhere favour multi-brand online platforms.

 IKEA said it saw its virtual store on Tmall - initially a six-month test across the east coast provinces of Jiangsu, Zhejiang and Anhui, and the city of Shanghai - as a complement to its own stores, online store and shoppable app.